Quick Summary

 But CAPM isn’t just about checking a box.

 It validates that you understand how projects actually work – from initiation through closure, across different methodologies, and with various stakeholder groups.
-This matters more than most people realize when they’re competing for their first PM role.

-Who Should Pursue CAPM (And Who Shouldn’t)
+Who Should & Shouldn’t Pursue CAPM

 You’re a good candidate if you: